kaliiiiiiiiii/Menti_bot/readme.md

 #### Execute mein.py

 * Choose your answers
-* Press "x" to reload and submit when reaching "Submitt" button
+* Press "x" to reload and submit when reaching "Submit" button
 * Press "q" to close and exit driver

 ## Help